PaddlePaddle/PaddleRS/docs/apis/data_en.md

 Remote sensing images come from various sources and their data formats are very complicated.
 PaddleRS provides a unified interface for reading remote sensing images of different types and formats.
 At present, PaddleRS can read common file formats such as .png, .jpg, .bmp, and .npy, as well as handle GeoTiff, img, and other image formats commonly used in remote sensing.

-Depending on the practical demands, the user can choose `paddlers.transforms.decode_image()` or `paddlers.transforms.DecodeImg` to read data. `DecodeImg` is one of [Data transformation operators](#data-transformation-operators), can be combined with other operators. `decode_image` is the encapsulation of `DecodeImg` operator, which is convenient use in the way of function calls.
+Depending on the practical demands, the user can choose `paddlers.transforms.decode_image()` or `paddlers.transforms.DecodeImg` to read data. `DecodeImg` is one of [data transformation operators](#data-transformation-operators), can be combined with other operators. `decode_image` is the encapsulation of `DecodeImg` operator, which is convenient use in the way of function calls.

 The parameter list of `decode_image()` function is as follows: